yuanchen8911/recdemo/README.md

 ## Acknowledgement

-The script was adapted from a script that was created by @wzshiming for the `kwok` project: https://kwok.sigs.k8s.io/.
+The script `recdemo.sh` was adapted from a script that was originally created by @wzshiming for the `kwok` project: https://kwok.sigs.k8s.io/.